Slip And Falls: Do I Have A Case?

 - Admissions by the management or an employee that they knew of the dangerous condition.
 For example, a statement by an overworked employee that he or she knew that someone had spilled their drink on the ground, but has been too busy to clean the mess up.

 Unfortunately, it is rare to be able to prove actual knowledge on the part of the landowner.
 However, you can still prove that with a reasonable inspection, the defendant should have discovered the dangerous condition.
-Proof we look for as slip and fall lawyers include (i) evidence of how long the dangerous condition had been in existence at the time of the fall; (ii) the proximity the dangerous condition to employees; and (iii) the conspicuousness of the dangerous condition, or whether it was easily discoverable with reasonable inspection.
+Proof we look for as slip and fall lawyers include (i) evidence of how long the dangerous condition had been in existence at the time of the fall; (ii) the proximity of the dangerous condition to employees; and (iii) the conspicuousness of the dangerous condition, or whether it was easily discoverable with a reasonable inspection.

 How Badly Are You Injured?

 The final thing we look for in a slip and fall case is the severity of the injury.
 In our estimation, we have to file a lawsuit on 90% of our slip and fall cases because of the tough laws in this area.
 Because of the time and expense involved in a lawsuit, we closely examine the injuries involved to make sure there is a valid justification for moving forward.
-We take cases where there are broken bones, or significant spinal injuries or other significant injuries.
-If you have very minor injuries, often times it is too costly to pursue a case to make it worth your while.
+We take cases where there are broken bones, significant spinal injuries, or other significant injuries.
+If you have very minor injuries, oftentimes it is too costly to pursue a case to make it worth your while.

 If you have been injured in a slip and fall, trip and fall, because of a dangerous condition on someone else’s property, Harmonson Law Firm will be more than happy to give you a free initial consultation.
 Ready to Take the Next Step?
 Call (915) 584-877 or contact us.